Marie Louise Kinsler QC

 Advises on jurisdiction, applicable law (including limitation) and related procedural issues.
 Particular expertise in relation to Rome II and the Brussels Regulation.
-Specialist expertise in cross-border personal injury claims including on novel points of law and technical issues such as recovery of foreign state benefits.
-She has acted in the leading cases on jurisdiction in claims arising out of accidents abroad outside the EU: Brownlie v Four Seasons Holdings Inc SC; Pike v The Indian Hotels Company ; Wink v Croatia Osiguranje CA; and Cooley v Ramsey CA. She has acted in the leading cases on Rome II in the personal injury context: Marshall v MIB QB; Wall v Mutuelle de Poitiers CA; Bianco v Bennett QB; Winrow v Hemphill QB; Jacobs v MIB CA; and Bacon v Nacional Suiza CA.
+Specialist expertise in cross-border personal injury claims including on novel points of law and the application of foreign law.
+She has acted in the leading cases on jurisdiction in claims arising out of accidents abroad outside the EU: FS Cairo (Nile Plaza) v Brownlie UKSC; Brownlie v Four Seasons Holdings Inc SC; Pike v The Indian Hotels Company CA; Wink v Croatia Osiguranje CA; and Cooley v Ramsey CA. She has acted in the leading cases on Rome II in the personal injury context: Marshall v MIB QB; Wall v Mutuelle de Poitiers CA; Bianco v Bennett QB; Winrow v Hemphill QB; Jacobs v MIB CA; and Bacon v Nacional Suiza CA.

 Specialist knowledge and experience of the impact of the EU motor insurance directives.
 Regularly advises on insurers’ liability and issues arising from the relationship between EU and English law.
-She acts on behalf of the Motor Insurers Bureau in the litigation arising out of the 4th Motor Insurance Directives including, recently, in the Supreme Court in Moreno v MIB .
-She also frequently acts for English and foreign insurers on technical points involving EU law.
-She acted, with Howard Palmer QC, for the successful insurers in the Court of Appeal in Bristol v EUI and in Nemeti v Sabre Insurance .
+She acts on behalf of the Motor Insurers Bureau in the litigation arising out of the 4th Motor Insurance Directives including in the Supreme Court in Moreno v MIB .
+She also frequently acts in cases involving technical points involving EU law.
+Recent work includes Colley v Shuker EWHC – permission to appeal to the Court of Appeal granted.